SWALLOWING DIFFICULTIES:

 What treatment options are there?

-There are currently three different treatment options: There are currently three different treatment options: taking medication ([topical] corticosteroids or proton pump inhibitors), adherence to a diet that avoids certain foods that contain allergens (substances that cause allergic reactions), and a procedure where the oesophagus is widened during an endoscopy (investigation with a flexible tube with image transmission).
+There are currently three different treatment options: There are currently three different treatment options: taking medication, adherence to a diet that avoids certain foods that contain allergens (substances that cause allergic reactions), and a procedure where the oesophagus is widened during an endoscopy (investigation with a flexible tube with image transmission).
 This widening of the oesophagus is also known as dilation.
 Read more ...

 Raising awareness of the challenges of eosinophilic oesophagitis